 Ready for the future: building excellence through analysis, research and evidence

-Join the Food Standards Agency, and experts from academia, industry, international organisations and partner food regulators from around the world for this flagship conference.
+Hosted by the Food Standards Agency, and experts from academia, industry, international organisations and partner food regulators from around the world.

 For the last 20 years the Food Standards Agency has played a key role in protecting consumers and ensuring the food industry is as successful internationally as it is domestically.
 However, we live in a rapidly changing world.
 To be ready for the future regulators need excellence in analysis, research and evidence.
 Global markets, economic and societal change, emerging technologies, climate change and unsustainable consumption models will all have a profound impact on food safety regulation.

-Join us virtually for this two-day conference as we showcase the cutting-edge analysis and research tackling the biggest challenges facing the food landscape.
+The two-day conference showcased the cutting-edge analysis and research tackling the biggest challenges facing the food landscape.
 From the future of food, exploring new trends and technologies, to cultivating food safety culture, we'll look at how cutting-edge analysis is helping regulators understand the global food system and the drivers of change.